Updated: Nov 9

 References and resources

 This is no substitution for individual medical or nutritional advice and if you have any concerns please see your GP.
-Please contact email@example.com for more information.
+Please email or more information about how nutritional therapy can help you.